 When does normal sadness after a breakup turn into clinical depression?
-I know it would be easy if there were a set number of days or weeks after which it was “abnormal” to be very sad after a breakup.
+It would be easy if there were a set number of weeks after which it was “abnormal” to feel depressed after a breakup.
 Unfortunately, it doesn’t work that way.
-How long we feel depressed after a breakup often depends on [Read more…]

 How long you feel depressed after a breakup often depends on the length of the relationship.
 It depends on other factors like the circumstances under which things ended and the meaning you’ve ascribed to a relationship.[Read more…]

 There a lot of reasons why people don’t like their jobs.
 Some of those reasons are solely about the job.
 Let’s be honest, some jobs are terrible.
 But some reasons are about the person, and some are about the fit between person and job.
 But how can you tell which is the problem?

 Amy is a 42 year-old schoolteacher who finds herself struggling to get work every morning.
 When she comes to meet with me for career counseling, she says she is wondering if she should change jobs.
 Her serious work-related unhappiness consumes most of her waking hours.
 She thinks she is a horrible teacher and that her students do not learn anything in her class.
 Last week she came home in tears one day.
 When her roommate asked her what’s wrong, she was actually surprised when the words escaped her mouth: “I hate my job!”[Read more…]